Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 - Protective rubber toe cap

-- Sensifit system to cradle foot for precise and secure fit
+- Sensifit system to cradle the foot for a precise and secure fit

 - ContraGrip traction outsole